streetpea/chiaki-ng/docs/setup/configuration.md

 === "Upgrading from Using Chiaki Flatpak on Steam Deck"

+    !!!
+Tip "Make sure you're on the right tab!"

+        If you haven't set up the Chiaki flatpak on Steam Deck, please switch to the **New to Using Chiaki on Steam Deck Tab.** If you have set up the official Chiaki flatpak and want to try `chiaki4deck`, you're in the right place! :tada:

     1. Create initial file templates for `chiaki4deck`

         1. Open `chiaki4deck` by clicking the Steam icon in the bottom left and searching for it in the `Games` section via the graphical user interface (GUI) or by entering `flatpak run re.chiaki.Chiaki4deck` in the `konsole`